-New York newlywed Cathy No Rebatta loves to make these Italian cookies to give as gifts.
-They are great for dunking in milk or coffee.
-Whole almonds, peanuts, or hazelnuts would also work well in place of the pistachios.
+New York City newlywed Cathy No Rebatta loves to make these twice-baked cookies to give as gifts.
+They're great for dunking in milk or coffee.

 - 1 cup sugar

 - 3/4 cup shelled unsalted pistachios